 CAPTAINS

-No Valenzana player ever lead the Azzurri as Captain
+No Valenzana player ever led the Azzurri as Captain

 VARESE